 Civil and Criminal Violations for Form I-9 and Immigration-Related Employment Discrimination

-- Knowingly hired, or to have knowingly recruited or referred for a fee, an unauthorized alien for employment in the United States or to have knowingly continued to employ an unauthorized alien in the United States
+- Knowingly hired, or to have knowingly recruited or referred for a fee, an unauthorized noncitizen for employment in the United States or to have knowingly continued to employ an unauthorized noncitizen in the United States

 - Failing to comply with Form I-9 employment verification requirements